-In fiscal years 2010 and 2003, the Lottery signed contracts with its primary ticket printer effective in March of each respective year.
-Under these contracts, the instant tickets are owned by the vendor with the Lottery expensing the cost to ticket vendor fees and paying for the tickets as a percentage of sales when the tickets are sold.
-The cost for the tickets under the 2003 contract also included the cost for the CRM system used by the Lottery.
+In fiscal years 2010 the Lottery signed a new contract with its primary ticket printer effective in March of that year.
+Under this contract, the instant tickets are owned by the vendor with the Lottery expensing the cost to ticket vendor fees and paying for the tickets as a percentage of net instant sales when the tickets are sold.
 In addition, in March 2010, the Lottery signed a contract with a secondary printer, whereby the Lottery would be purchasing the tickets printed.
 These tickets are included in inventory with the cost of the tickets being recorded as ticket vendor fees as the tickets are consigned to retailers.
-In fiscal year 2013 and 2012, the cost for any licensing fees or special printing costs are also included in ticket vendor fees.
-The ticket vendor fees for both fiscal year 2013 and 2012 are less due to the instant ticket sales in each year, but also as a result of payment of a lower percentage of net sales to the primary ticket printer compared to previous fiscal years where the percentage was higher and was paid on gross sales rather than net sales.
-This lower fee is reflected in the lower percentage to gross revenues for ticket vendor fees of .82% and .88%, compared to the previous year's 1.00% of gross revenues.
+In fiscal year 2014 and 2013, the cost for any licensing fees or special printing costs are also included in ticket vendor fees.
+The ticket vendor fees for both fiscal year 2014 and 2013 are .87% and .82% of gross revenues and are consistent with net instant ticket sales for each fiscal year.

-Included in other game expenses are promotions, shipping and postage, drawing game, responsible gaming, and game membership expenses.
-Fiscal years 2013 and 2012 reflect increases of \$75,716 or 7.1% and \$46,835 or 4.6%, respectively.
+Included in other game expenses are retailer equipment, shipping and postage, promotions, drawing game, responsible gaming, and game membership expenses.
+Fiscal year 2014 reflects a decrease of \$4,602 or (0.4) %, while fiscal year 2013 reflects an increase of \$75,716 or 7.1 %.
+In fiscal year 2014, this change is primarily due to achieving savings in the cost of shipping of instant games to retailers; savings in the cost of responsible gaming, game membership and drawing game expenses offset by the cost to purchase more cost effective electronic jackpot signs to replace eight year old signs at retailer locations.
+The new signs will have no communication costs and will replace signs that have cost over \$25,000 in annual communication expense.
 In fiscal year 2013, the increase was partially due to the purchase of lottery information centers to enable the Lottery to replace the aging equipment at some of the lottery's retailers and an increase in shipping and postage due to shipping additional instant tickets to lottery retailers, offset by a decrease in the amounts spent for marketing and sales promotions, for premium items and for other retailer equipment.
-In fiscal year 2012, this change was primarily due to an increase in TV and radio promotions and events, offset with a savings in shipping costs to distribute instant tickets to the Lottery's retailers.